guzmonne/cdk/docs/Cognito.md

    */
   mfaSecondFactor: {
     /**
-     * sms allows SMS as second factor.
+     * sms allows SMS as a second factor.
      */
     sms: true,
     /**
-     * otp allows One Time Password apps to be used as second factos.
+     * otp allows One Time Password apps to be used as the second factor.
      */
     otp: true,
   },
   /**
-   * passwordPolicy configures the policies that a password must comply for it
+   * passwordPolicy configures the policies that a password must comply with for it
    * to be considered valid.
 It also sets the configuration of the expiration of
-   * temprary passwords generate by creating a user using the admin API.
+   * temporary passwords generate by creating a user using the admin API.
    */
   passwordPolicy: {
     /**